arjangroen/RLC/README.md

 #### 2. Capture Chess (Intermediate)
 - Goal: Capture as many pieces from the opponent within n fullmoves
 - Motivation: Piece captures happen more frequently than win-lose-draw events.
 This give the algorithm more information to learn from.
-- Concepts: Q-learning, value function approximation, experience replay, fixed-q-targets, policy gradients, REINFORCE.
+- Concepts: Q-learning, value function approximation, experience replay, fixed-q-targets, policy gradients, REINFORCE, Actor-Critic.

 #### 3. Real Chess (Hard)
 - Goal: Play chess competitively against a human beginner
 - Motivation: An actual RL chess AI, how cool is that?
-- Concepts: Deep Q learning, policy gradients, actor-critic model and maybe more.
+- Concepts: Deep Q learning, Monte Carlo Tree Search

 # Installation